colbyfayock/launchtime-workshop-gatsby/lessons/02 - Adding Your First React Leaflet Map to a New React Application/README.md

 ## Exercise

-🕵️‍♂️ Use the `@lesson-02-todo` key to find your assignments for this lesson!
+🕵️‍♂️ Use the `@lesson-02-todo` key to search for this lesson's assignments in the code!

 ### 1. Adding a new map to the Search page